kadzany/KhaerulAdzanyKaryaMurniTest/README.md

 # KhaerulAdzanyMitraKaryaTest

-Initialize data:
-- Run Update-Database inside the Package Manager Console prompt

 Run application:
 - Hit F5 on Visual Studio Community 2019

+NOTE (IF want to clear up existing db come with this repo):
+- Run Update-Database inside the Package Manager Console prompt